pippim/pippim.github.io/programs.md

 </a>
 </div>

-Control your TVs and the powered lights behind your TVs with the "Internet of Things" (IoT).
+Control your TVs and the smart plug lights behind your TVs with the "Internet of Things" (IoT).
 As the video shows, when your TV remote control volume is adjusted a notification shows up on your computer screen.

-When TV remote power button is used, the TV turns off, the lights behind two TVs are turned off and your laptop is put to sleep.
+When TV remote power button is used, two TVs turn off, the lights behind two TVs are turned off and your laptop is put to sleep.
+Five devices turned off with one TV remote button!

 <a href="programs/iothings.html" style="font-size: 20px;">Read More...</a>